reachjason/Web3-Operator-Handbook/ch02-executing.md

 It is important to implement a very strong writing culture.
 Since most teams are fully remote, writing is the best way to communicate unambiguously.
 Share standard templates and make sure information is organized in a way that is easy to find.

+## Processes

 Document every single process in your company.
 Does this allows you to simplify and scale more easily.
 Eg: how to ship? how to choose a partner to work with?

+The second step after you've documented and simplified is to make sure it is followed each time.
+In Amazon, it's a common saying: Blame the Process, Not the People.

+This allows you two flexibilities, to step away as needed (less people dependence), quicker ramp up (more productivity).